Aging health dynamics cross a tipping point near age 75: Discussion

-The model parameters are highly interpretable since they directly affect damage, repair and hazard rates.
-The differences between parameters also appear to be highly interpretable: $\Delta_0$ delays decline, $\Delta_t$ scales age, and $\Delta_f$ controls the sharpness of decline.
-This makes either the parameters or their differences a tool for analyzing population health, and interpreting the effects of interventions or associations with desirable aging trajectories, including identifying drivers of frailty.
-The discontinuity in the age range of 70-80 suggests this is the key discriminating age range for assessing the effectiveness of interventions that mitigate or delay decline.
-Future research should consider: (i) fitting the model to sub-populations of interest (e.g.\ treatment vs control), (ii) modifying the model to permit covariates to identify associations (such as in $\Delta_0$ and $\Delta_t$), and (iii) completely individualizing the model fits.
+Differences between model parameters are highly interpretable since they directly affect damage, repair and hazard rates. $\Delta_0$ delays decline, $\Delta_t$ scales age, and $\Delta_f$ controls the sharpness of decline.
+This makes either the parameters or their differences a tool for analyzing population health, heterogeneity, and interpreting the effects of interventions or associations with desirable aging trajectories, including identifying drivers of frailty.
+The discontinuity in the age range of 70-80 suggests this is a key range where health trajectory models are likely to fail, producing unrealistic predictions.
+Interventions that might mitigate or delay decline can also be probed using our model, future research should consider: (i) fitting the model to sub-populations of interest (e.g.\ treatment vs control), (ii) modifying the model to permit covariates to identify associations (such as in $\Delta_0$ and $\Delta_t$), and (iii) completely individualizing the model fits.
 It is interesting to consider how these parameters could help to parse known associations with the FI, such as social vulnerability\cite{Ayeni2022-ps} and physical exercise\cite{Howlett2021-my}.
-Age-related health includes complex trajectories with individuals experiencing many transitions in health attributes.
-These transitions appear to capture the effects of stochastic stressor events such as illnesses or falls.
-Trajectories can be quantitatively modelled using damage and repair of health attributes that capture robustness and resilience, respectively.
-Such quantitative models can be analyzed to infer general behaviour of the population of interest, and to identify underlying drivers.
-This enhances our knowledge of what aging health trajectories look like.
-Here we provide an analysis of natural, \textit{in situ}, aging of human populations.
-We find that natural aging dynamics are non-trivial and include a tipping point near age~75 where robustness and resilience become insufficient and after which individuals tend towards worse health over time, marking an end to a robust and resilient youthful period.